-The School's policy on the use of mobile phones and cameras in the setting can be found in the School's Taking, Storing, and Using Images of Children Policy.
-Staff are not permitted to use their personal mobile devices in school.
-Staff who wish to use take photographs or video of pupils (whether on a personal or school device) must first speak with the Head to obtain their approval before taking any image of a pupil.
-Staff who wish to use their personal mobile devices or cameras in school for any other reason must first speak with the Head.
+Inwoods Small School's policy on the use of mobile phones and cameras in the setting can be found in the School's Taking, Storing, and Using Images of Children Policy 2021-22.
+At Inwoods Small School staff are not permitted to use their personal mobile devices in school, other than in the staff office.
+Staff who wish to use their personal mobile devices or cameras outside of the school office in the rest of the school grounds must first speak with the Coordinator.
 Staff who act in breach of this may be subject to disciplinary action.

-Phones may by taken on outings and visits for emergency contact but not for photographic use unless approval from the Head has been obtained.
-The Head Teacher may occasionally use the school mobile phone to take photographs, which are then downloaded onto the school system and deleted from the phone the same day.
+Personal phones maybe taken off site on outings and visits for emergency contact, but not for photographic purposes, unless approval from the Coordinator has been obtained.
+If approved photos are taken, they must be removed from personal phones within 24 hours.